 - Mobile phone support – no additional camera or PC required.
 This option will require a simple device for shooting photos.
 You can stay on a low budget with a mobile phone.

-- imprecise lighting for white background.
+- imprecise lighting for white background images.
 Lightboxes offer limited control over the strength and placement of the lighting.
 You are left with only several options to approach the shot lighting wise.
 Yet different products require different lighting to expose their color, texture and material.
 With a light tent most of the photo production is passed on to the software in post-processing.
 This can prove comfortable for beginners yet may worsen the quality of your Amazon photos.

 - shot angle consistency.
 For repeatability of the shot from different angles a turntable is required, which is not a standard in light tent solutions.
 You will not be able to spin the product automatically and will be left with camera position changes or manual turning of the item.